OpenTopography/Segment_Anything_Model_Topography/README.md

 # Segment Anything Model for Topography Data (SAM_TOPO)

-Segment Anything (SAM) is an image segmentation model developed by Meta AI.
+Segment Anything is an image segmentation model developed by Meta AI.
 It is designed to reduce the need for custom data annotation, training compute, and task-specific modeling expertise.

 SAM for Topography data (SAM_TOPO) is a Graphical User Interface (GUI) program backed by Meta’s Segment Anything Model (SAM) to offer interactive segmentation capacities on topography datasets.

+Features:
-- easy to customize: matplotlib-based GUI
+- easy to customize matplotlib-based GUI
 - Segment everything first and then interactive segmentation for individual masks

 ## Installation